tracybrtn/team-profile-generator/README.md

 ## Installation

 User should clone this repository from Github and download Node.
 From your terminal run commands `npm init` and `npm install inquirer`.
 Then you will be prompted a series of questions.
+Here is a [video demonstrating how to install and use the app.](https://watch.screencastify.com/v/j6lvUsIKGiE5r04nFVgJ)

 ## Usage